-The Building Officials and Inspectors Act was repealed and the rules will be rescinded and recodified in the Skilled Trades Regulation rules.
+The State Boiler Act is repealed, and the Michigan Boiler Rules are being rescinded and will be recodified in the Skilled Trades Regulation rules.
 The new rules will have no disproportionate impact on small businesses because of their size or geographic location.